Obama, Romney Briefly Touch On Science Policy Issues In Second Debate

-During the 90-minute presidential debate between President Barack Obama and his Republican challenger Mitt Romney, the two men highlighted their campaign positions on policy areas including science and technology.
-The two also revisited their positions on energy during this second debate, which was a town hall debate where audience members posed questions to the candidates.
+During the second 90-minute presidential debate between President Barack Obama and his Republican challenger, Mitt Romney, the two men highlighted their campaign positions on policy areas including brief comments on science and technology.
+The two also revisited their positions on energy policy.
+The town hall debate allowed audience members to pose questions to the candidates.

-The debate, for example, was sprinkled with mentions of issues such as increasing the number of green cards issued to foreign math and science graduates in the U.S. and continued support for federal R&D spending.
+In responding to the questions, the candidates touched on topics of interest to the science community.
+One is increasing the number of green cards issued to foreign math and science graduates in the U.S. Another is continued support for federal R&D spending.

-When asked how he would deal with undocumented immigrants living in the U.S. and productively contributing to society, former Massachusetts Gov. Romney responded that the nation’s legal system must be clarified and streamlined in this regard.
+When asked how he would deal with undocumented immigrants living in the U.S. who are productively contributing to society, former Massachusetts governor Romney responded that the nation’s legal system must be clarified and streamlined in this regard.
 He added, however, that green cards should be “stapled” to the diplomas of foreign students in the U.S. who earn accredited degrees in science and math.
 Because of the format, Obama didn’t directly address green cards for recent graduates.

 When asked how he would bring back and keep jobs in the U.S., Obama noted that government can do more to foster high-paying and skilled jobs.
 He stressed the need for more federal spending in areas such as advanced manufacturing.
-But government must also invest money to ensure that the U.S. remains the world leader in scientific research, he said.
+Further, the government must also invest money in R&D to ensure that the U.S. remains the world leader in scientific research, he said.
 Romney didn’t mention scientific research funding.

-On energy policy, the two candidates mostly reiterated positions stated during their first debate (C&EN, Oct.
-8, page 10).
+On energy policy, the two candidates mostly reiterated positions stated during their first debate.

-President Obama said that, although he supports fossil fuels as essential components of energy production today, investments in clean energy are also necessary for the U.S. to secure its future energy needs and to retain control of its economy via energy independence.
+Obama said that although he supports fossil fuels as essential components of energy production today, investments in clean energy are also necessary for the U.S. to secure its future energy needs and to retain control of its economy via energy independence.

 Join the conversation